Ida Schumacher: Life and career

 Her role as Ratschkathl was unforgottenable due to the marvellous stage designer who created Elise Aulinger and perfected Ida Schumacher.
-Her famous figures included the Oardandlerin (Bavarian dialect for egg seller) and the Trambahnschienenritzenreinigungsdame (loosely translated as street car track cleaning lady).
+Her famous figures included the Oardandlerin (Bavarian dialect for egg seller) and the Trambahnschienenritzenreinigungsdame (loosely translated as streetcar track grooves cleaning lady).

 Honour

 As one of only six Münchner folk actors and singers, she was honoured in 1977 with a fountain monument topped with bronze figure, created by Marlene Neubauer-Woerner, at Viktualienmarkt.
 A street in her birth town, Arnstorf, is named after her.

 Her burial site is at Waldfriedhof in Munich.
 The plot number is No. 222-2-219.

 Incident

 During the night of 29 August 2020, her bronze statue and stone column were found detached from the fountain and toppled down.
 An attempt to pry the bronze statue from the stone base caused the damage to her anchoring.
 A brush was broken off from the stem and disappeared.
 An investigation is still ongoing with vandalism or collision with a vehicle being the probable cause.